Fourth Geneva Convention: Article 4: Definition of protected persons

 Article 4 defines who is protected person:

-Persons protected by the Convention are those who, at a given moment and in any manner whatsoever, find themselves, in case of a conflict or occupation, in the hands of a Party to the conflict or Occupying Power of which they are not nationals.

-It explicitly excludes "Nationals of a State which is not bound by the Convention" and the citizens of a neutral state or an allied state if that state has normal diplomatic relations "within the State in whose hands they are".
+It explicitly excludes "Nationals of a State which is not bound by the Convention" and the citizens of a neutral state in the territory of a belligerent power or nationals of a co-belligerent state (i.e., allied nation) if that state has normal diplomatic relations "within the State in whose hands they are."
+Dr. Ola Engdahl wrote "[t]he purpose of excluding [these] nationals from the category of protected persons was that they could rely on diplomatic protection of the state of nationality.
+Persons are either protected persons under the convention or can benefit from the diplomatic protection of their state of nationality."

 A number of articles specify how protecting powers, ICRC and other humanitarian organizations may aid protected persons.

 The definition of protected person in this article is arguably the most important article in this section because many of the articles in the rest of GCIV only apply to protected persons.

 Article 5: Derogations

-Article 5 provides for the suspension of persons' rights under the Convention for the duration of time that this is "prejudicial to the security of such State", although "such persons shall nevertheless be treated with humanity and, in case of trial, shall not be deprived of the rights of fair and regular trial prescribed by the present Convention."
+Article 5 provides for the suspension of persons' rights under the convention for the duration of time that this is "prejudicial to the security of such State", although "such persons shall nevertheless be treated with humanity and, in case of trial, shall not be deprived of the rights of fair and regular trial prescribed by the present Convention."

 The common interpretation of article 5 is that its scope is very limited.
 Derogation is limited to individuals "definitely suspected of" or "engaged in activities hostile to the security of the State."
 In paragraph two of the article, "spy or saboteur" is mentioned.

 Part II.
 General Protection of Populations Against Certain Consequences of War

 Article 13: Field of application of part II

-The provisions of Part II cover the whole of the populations of the countries in conflict, without any adverse distinction based, in particular, on race, nationality, religion or political opinion, and are intended to alleviate the sufferings caused by war.

 The list of basis on which distinction might be drawn is not exhaustive.